 Section 8 - Indemnification

-Except when EnergyGateway has been grossly negligent, User agrees to indemnify and hold EnergyGateway and its affiliates, agents, partners and employees, harmless from any claim or demand, including reasonable attorneys' fees and litigation expenses, from any and all claims resulting from the User’s use of EnergyGateway's services which cause damage to EnergyGateway, User or a third party.
+Except when EnergyGateway has been negligent, User agrees to indemnify and hold EnergyGateway and its affiliates, agents, partners and employees, harmless from any claim or demand, including reasonable attorneys' fees and litigation expenses, from any and all claims resulting from the User’s use of EnergyGateway's services which cause damage to EnergyGateway.

 Section 9 - Payment of Fees

 User's "fee schedule" will be defined in the respective Consumer or Provider Agreement, executed separately.
 EnergyGateway will publish a notice of fee increases for Monthly Membership Fees and Transaction Fees on the System before such increases will take effect for Users not covered under an existing term agreement.
-Transaction fees will be based on the totalposting volume and will be invoiced by EnergyGateway in full following the transaction confirmation.
+Transaction fees will be based on the total volume set forth in an accepted transaction and will be invoiced by EnergyGateway in full following the transaction confirmation.
 Transaction fees survive the termination of the Agreement.
 Users will be invoiced for applicable fees.
 Any fees not paid within 15 days of the date of invoice will accrue finance charges at the current Prime Rate as quoted by Bank One, NA plus 3%.
 In no instance shall such rate exceed the maximum rate allowed by law.
 Delinquent accounts shall be "frozen" and may not be used.
 Unpaid accounts shall continue to accrue EnergyGateway charges while frozen, until terminated.

 Section 10 – Account Termination